network-reconstruction/Networks/README.md

-# Network Geometry:
+# Network Reconstruction:

+## Contributors
-Built for the thesis for Yi Yao Tan (MFoCS University of Oxford 2023-2024 dissertation)
+- Yi Yao Tan (MFoCS University of Oxford)- Network Geometry and Analysis

+## Goal

-Hopefully this will become a larger project in network geometry studying input-output networks.
+Hopefully this will become a larger project in network reconstruction studying input-output networks.

 ## Contact